JuliaTorrejon/juliatorrejon/docs/about.md

 **<i class="fa fa-pencil"></i> MY ARTICLES**

-When I have free time I am writing technical articles.
+When I have free time I write technical articles and documentation.
 You can found all my articles on my [blog](http://www.juliatorrejon.com) or [dev.to account](https://dev.to/juliatorrejon).

 **<i class="fa fa-graduation-cap"></i> LEARNING OR PLANNING TO LEARN**